Slackadays/Hajime/README.md

 A versatile, high-performance Minecraft server startup script suite.

 # The Problem
-Most Minecraft server startup scripts are either one of these two: simple systemd services, or complicated Bash scripts.
-The problems with a systemd service are that they're inflexible, unintelligable, and systemd-reliant.
-Bash scripts are slightly better, as they provide more features.
-However, you still need a shell to run it on and you don't have as many language features and speed as with "regular" programs.
-This new, improved script fixes all of this.
+Most Minecraft server startup scripts are either overly simplistic shell scripts or systemd services.
+Some utilities let you create a custom shell script for your server, but then you have to go a website and enter your server's information, copy that script, download it to the server, and more.
+Yuck!
+This "script" is a little different; it provides more features and is blazing fast thanks to its compiled nature.

 # Requirements
-There are several prerequisites as of this writing.
-You'll need a Linux, or at least POSIX-compliant, system.
-Hajime was designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, although this feature is now optional.
-Your system will also need to be 64-bit x86 to use the included binaries, but it can be compiled to any other system.
+There are a couple prerequisites.
+You'll need a POSIX-compliant system such as Linux or FreeBSD or MacOS.
+Hajime was originally designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, although this feature is now optional.
+Your system will also need to have g++ available for installation (this requirement is coming in a futue release).

 # What's up With That Name?
 "Hajime" is just "begin" in Japanese.
 I know this because I hear it every time I train with my judo instructor.

-# Instructions
+# Instructions (WIP)
 If you are using a precompiled binary, stay in this section.
 If you are compiling, skip this section.
 Download the version appropriate for your platform.
 Next, place it in a simple, memorable location.
 In my own server, I use /media.
 Now, run

     sudo ./hajime -I